jenslaufer/docker-python-2.7-r-3.4/README.md

-# docker-python-2.7-r-3.4
+# docker-python

-This is a docker container for data science with python 2.7.x and R 3.4.x
+This is a docker container for data science with Python and R